Wall Street posts record closing highs as financials lead rebound

 Analysts expect earnings growth of 65.8% for companies in the S&P 500 index in the quarter, up from a previous forecast of 54% growth at the start of the period, according to Refinitiv IBES data.

-Among individual stocks, Levi Strauss & Co (LEVI.N)rose 1.4% as it forecast a strong full-year profit after beating quarterly earnings estimates on improving demand across its markets for jeans, tops, and jackets. read more
+Among individual stocks, Levi Strauss & Co rose 1.4% as it forecast a strong full-year profit after beating quarterly earnings estimates on improving demand across its markets for jeans, tops, and jackets.

-U.S.-listed shares of Chinese ride-hailing company Didi Global Inc (DIDI.N)gained 7.3% after four sessions of losses, as it was recently hit by an investigation from China's internet watchdog.
+U.S.-listed shares of Chinese ride-hailing company Didi Global Inc gained 7.3% after four sessions of losses, as it was recently hit by an investigation from China’s internet watchdog.

 Volume on U.S. exchanges was 8.51 billion shares, compared with the 10.5 billion average for the full session over the last 20 trading days.